Junior Book Club

 Use the Contact Us form at the top of the page to reach out to your local library if you have questions.

-Book lists are available for: 5-7 years, 7-9 years, 9-11 years, 11-13 years.
+Book suggestions are available for: 5-7 years, 7-9 years, 9-11 years, 11-13 years.

 Each member of your group is responsible for finding their own book: